rprador/rprador/differential_eqns/separation_variables.md

 The above theorem states that a solution can be found from a linear combination of individual solutions for linear, homogenous conditions.
 However, what do we do if the problem is inherently nonhomogenous?

-### Method of Splitting for time-independent inhomogenieties
+### Method of Splitting for Time-independent Inhomogenieties

 In similar thought to separation of variables, we can split the problem into separate parts.
 Suppose we are dealing with a heat conduction problem through a rod